-The Community Infrastructure Levy (CIL) Draft Charging Schedule has been published for public consultation.
-Please see below for details on how to comment.
+The Community Infrastructure Levy (CIL) Draft Charging Schedule has been published for public consultation and will be submitted for examination on 26th June 2017.

 The Draft Charging Schedule consultation document outlines the proposed CIL charges that will be applied to new residential floorspace in certain parts of the East Riding.
 In addition, it identifies that a charge would also be applied to new retail warehouse development over 500sqm in size.
 No charges are proposed for other uses.

-The Council is also publishing evidence that is being used to inform the introduction of CIL in the East Riding of Yorkshire.
+The Council has also published evidence to inform the introduction of CIL in the East Riding of Yorkshire.
 This includes a CIL Infrastructure Projects Document and addendum to the CIL Viability Study.
 These supplement the existing Viability Study, East Riding Infrastructure Study and Delivery Plan.